szoftveres/RF_Microwave/radar/README.md

 #### VCO

-Requirements towards the VCO are relatively linear tuneability and flat power output across the band.
+Ideally, the VCO has to be able to tune strictly linearly across the frequency range, following the tuning voltage, and provide flat power level across the band.
+Neither of these requirements can be achieved with a simple VCO like this one, however the fact that we're using only a small portion of the tuning range gives acceptable results.

-The on-board trimmer (RV1) sets the center frequency of the oscillator anywhere between 800 MHz and 1 GHz; the required 30 MHz FM deviation is a fraction of the full tuning range, ensuring good linearity, despite the non-linearity of the tuning varicaps.
-Output level is relatively flat across the band, at +2dBm (this can be pre-set by the on-board output attenuator).
+The on-board trimmer (RV1) sets the center frequency of the oscillator anywhere between 800 MHz and 1 GHz, the microstrip coupler is designed for roughly 12dB coupling factor.

 ![VCO_schem](VCO_schem.png)